Goonscripts/GoonScripts_GetPos/README.md

 How to use : /poss1

-then you get Press E to copy ANd then you can just paste the coords where you need or Press G to close
+then you get Press E to copy and then you can just paste the coords where you need or Press G to close

 Currently List of Positions;